preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/system/connected-tenants/index.rst

 You can find more information about automatic page creation on this page: :doc:`Automatic Page Creation </pages/automatic-page-creation/index>`

+Also note that when using this option, enterprise options and variations may need to be mapped.
+This is done during the publication process.

 If any tenants are registered here, they will show up in this list, for example:

 .. image:: connected-tenants-new2.png